Developing Applications with React + Django

 }

 Now all external requests will be redirected through this proxy to our Django application.
-This is convenient because this setting only affects the development server and does not in any way affect the final application deployed in production.
-Also, there is no need to make any changes on the Django server side.
+This is convenient because this setting only affects the development server and does not impact the final application deployed in production.
+Additionally, no changes need to be made on the Django server side.
 You can read more in the official documentation.

-Go to the frontend directory and start the development server
+Navigate to the frontend directory and start the development server.

 cd frontend